 Enrolling in Class

 Our enrollment is a rolling enrollment, meaning you can start on the first Monday of any month.
 December is the only month where we do not start new students.
 You can arrive the weekend prior to the class start date to settle in.
-If you come by plane we will pick you up, and take you back to the airport.
+If you come by plane Monday – Friday between the hours of 8am-3pm we will provide pick up.
+After those hours Uber transportation is available.
 If you go out of town for the weekend you can board your personal dog at our facility at a discounted rate.
 We are all about personalized service.
 After graduation you can come back for training for up to 2 weeks per year at no tuition charge, you are responsible for your housing costs only.
 We want to see you come back, and assist with your development.
 You can come to our K9 seminars around the country, and most certainly call back and ask questions about training situations you need some assistance with.
 While here you will have invaluable networking opportunities with trainers and handlers from around the country and in many cases around the world.
 Free internet access is provided for students as well.

 Our program is best described as intimate.
 Our student to instructor ratio is literally no more than 3 to 1.
 Everyone gets to work dogs, and nobody just watches.
 Training with the instructors is informal and interactive.
 Questions about method and alternatives are encouraged.
 Many other schools are large and impersonal, and the bulk of your time is spent only training your own dogs.
 In this business you will be training the dogs of strangers or dogs for police work that have no handler to bond to.
 You have to have the skills to extract behaviors from all different temperaments and breeds to be successful.
 Our students are successful in the Pet Training Industry as well as in the Police K9, working dog and sport worlds.

 Here are some excerpts from our student testimonials.
 Hear the passion and excitement in their words and look at our testimonial page for more on the quality of our training: